Homemade beauty treatments that actually work

 However, beauty brands are some of the world's worst culprits for marking up their products, as often they can cost very little to produce (obviously this doesn't apply to all beauty products, but £500 for a pot of seaweed is just plain unacceptable).

-Just because you're a student shouldn't mean you can't afford to be good to yourself!
+Being a student shouldn't mean you're unable to afford to be good to yourself!
 Don’t we all deserve great skin and hair without burning a hole in our pocket?
 We say yes.

 We've got eleven of the simplest homemade beauty product recipes, covering everything you need for the ultimate home beauty kit.
 Prepare for a healthy body and an even healthier bank balance!